 Experts say the money should focus on the helmet over all other gear because a good baseball helmet is the one thing that can protect the player on the field.

 Baseball players have known for almost 120 years that protective headgear was needed to play baseball safely.
-Time has proven that as numerous players were injured and even killed facing a fast pitch.
+Time has proven that numerous players were injured and even killed facing a fast pitch.
 Today’s helmets are safer and more comfortable than ever so players can enjoy their time at bat without worrying about their safety.